madeindra/signal-setup-guide/README.md

 For the new guide please see [Signal v3.21 Guide](./signal-new).

+There is a new way to implement MinIO in v3.21 using a cleaner way than older version, I will write it if there's some requests for it.

 ## FAQ
 Q: Will I be able to do ... with Signal?